Our Board

 The Spring Mainstage Producer’s duties are essentially the same as those of the Fall Mainstage Producer.
 However, the Spring Mainstage is generally a straight play, and exceptional students are given the opportunity to design alongside the professional director and designers.

-Elizabeth Stanish (Marketing Director; marketing@yaledramat.org; she/her/hers) is a sophomore in Saybrook College from New Hampshire planning to major in Computer Science and Applied Mathematics.
+Elizabeth Stanish (Marketing Director; marketing@yaledramat.org; she/her/hers) is a sophomore in Saybrook College from New Hampshire majoring in Computer Science.
 Most of the time she’s spent in Yale theater she has been stage managing, but she has also dabbled in acting in the past.
-Outside of theater, Elizabeth can be found tap dancing with her dance group, crying over her GCal, or doing research in a Yale Robotics lab.
+Outside of theater, Elizabeth can be found tap dancing with her dance group, planning events with Saybrook College Council (Say WHAT!), or crying over her packed GCal.

 The Marketing Director works with graphic designers to create posters, programs, and signboards to advertise each Dramat show.
 She is responsible for securing advertising contracts for programs, as well as coordinating with Yale and local media for advertising and reviews of Dramat shows.
 The Marketing Director also maintains the Dramat website and social media.